centre-for-language-evolution/simlang2021/index.md

 ## Course Materials

-Course content will appear here as we work through the course.

 ### Week 1 (commencing 11th January): No class

 But make an early start on the reading and preparatory materials for weeks 2 and 3 - note that for week 3 in particular there's a fairly chunky bit of preparatory work.